aem-design/aem.design/_manual/060-conventions.md

 # Dialog Conventions

-Common Tabs for all component - use shared dialogs
+Common Tabs for all component - use shared dialogs.

 ```html
 <styleTab